Suika Game: Development and release

 The game received little attention after the game's launch onto the eShop until September 2023; in which the game garnered an increase in popularity, with GamesRadar+ comparing the sudden popularity to Among Us in 2020.
 Cited as one of the main causes of the game going viral was due to coverage by Japanese live streamers streaming the game starting in May 2023, with 2.84 million hours watched monthly and ranking 82nd most watched game on Twitch in September 2023.
-VTubers were particularly noted for the game's success, with members of VTuber companies such as Hololive Production cited as bringing millions of viewers to the game.
+VTubers were particularly noted for the game's success, with members of VTuber agencies such as Inugami Korone from Hololive Production cited as bringing millions of viewers to the game.
 In the west, livestreamers CDawgVA, LilyPichu, Ludwig and QTCinderella were credited to have also helped increase the game's popularity outside of Japan.
 Additionally, Aladdin X believes the success and popularity of the game derives from the game's "cute and friendly art that appeals to a wide audience", as well as the game's simplistic rules.
 To celebrate the game reaching 4 million downloads in November 2023, Aladdin X created animated stickers for the Japanese social media software Line.

 Due to the game's popularity English-speaking news publications, such as Polygon, published articles on how to obtain the game using a Japanese Nintendo Account.
 On October 20, 2023, Suika Game was released globally onto the eShop unannounced, however the game was initially untranslated from Japanese.
 English-language support was later added in an update released on October 24, 2023.
 Alongside the translation, the game was given a Halloween theme which changed the game's visuals, such as turning the watermelons into pumpkins, as well as adding Halloween music.
 For the popIn Aladdin version of the game, a "halloween festival" was announced.
 The festival, which ran from October 28 to November 3, 2023, featured both three different sizes of pumpkins as well as candy that can turn the fruit it lands on to its next stage in the cycle.
 An official iOS version was released in Japan on January 1, 2024.
 The official iOS version received the English update on March 7, 2024.
 An official Android version was released worldwide on April 11, 2024.